Modernly designed attic bathroom in New Cross

 You can ask us to visit your home and check this out for you, however there are likewise a number of checks that you can carry out yourself prior to this.

-An easy method to get an idea of whether your loft can be converted is to see whether any comparable houses on your street have actually had loft conversions.
+An easy method to get an idea of whether your loft can be converted is to see whether any comparable houses on your street have had loft conversions.
 If you do find examples, it’s most likely to be a possibility.
 If you can, it’s definitely worth going one action further and asking to have a look at the loft of anybody in your street that has had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
-Take a tape measure and run it from the floor to the ceiling at the tallest part of the space.
+Take a tape measure and run it from the floor to the ceiling at the highest part of the space.
 If it’s 2.2 metres or more, your loft ought to be high enough to convert.
 Victorian houses tend to be lower than those developed from the 1930s onwards, so might not have adequate headroom height.

-Rafters run along the edge of the roofing system and will leave most of the triangular area underneath vacant.
-Trusses are supports that travel through the cross-section of the loft.
+Rafters run along the edge of the roofing and will leave most of the triangular area underneath vacant.
+Trusses are supports that run through the cross-section of the loft.
 Converting a loft with trusses is possible, however extra structural strengthening is required to change the trusses, and it’s most likely to be more costly.

-What kind of loft conversions are there?
+What kind of attic conversions are there?

-There are 4 main types of loft conversion: roofing system light, dormer, hip-to-gable and mansard.
+There are 4 main types of loft conversion: roofing light, dormer, hip-to-gable and mansard.
 The one you pick is most likely to be figured out by a variety of elements, including the type and age of the house you reside in, and your budget.

 Dormer loft conversions are less costly than mansard or hip-to-gable conversions, however will still add a good deal of extra headroom and floor area.

-Mansard loft extensions run along the entire length of your house’s roofing system and will modify the angle of the roofing system slope, making it nearly vertical.
+Mansard loft extensions run along the entire length of your house’s roofing and will modify the angle of the roofing slope, making it nearly vertical.
 These tend to be the most pricey kind of conversion, however will result in a substantial amount of extra area.

 Do I require Council Planning Permission in New Cross for a Loft Conversion?